learn-co-students/creating-and-inserting-dom-nodes-bootcamp-prep-000/README.md

 Open this lesson's `index.html` file in your browser or use `httpserver` to serve it temporarily.
 Once open,
 [open up the browser's console][openconsole].
-In the console, enter:
+In the console, enter:junk

 ```javascript
 var element = document.createElement('div');